tommai78101/IRCBot/README.md

 ### Description:

 This is an internet relay chat (IRC) bot written in Python 3.5.1, using Visual Studio 2015 Community as the primary IDE for Python.
 This bot can also act as an IRC client that the user can interact with others with.
-This bot's nickname is "WedrBot", and uses a public channel, #wedrbot, as a test bed for plugin development and debugging purposes.
+This bot's nickname is "WedrClient", and uses a public channel, #wedrbot, as a test bed for plugin development and debugging purposes.

+You can change username and password in the `PluginBot.py` script, located near the top.

 The main purpose of this project is for me to learn about Python 3, how to create a feature complete IRC bot, add support for an IRC client, and touch up on using scripting languages as well.